ERICLuoYuu/New_BAI_DataAnalysis/python_3_regression.md

 print(pd.DataFrame(results).to_string(index=False))
 ```

 ## What's Driving the Patterns?
+Feature Importance

-One of the nicest things about Random Forests is that they tell you which variables matter most:
+One of the nicest things about Random Forests is that they tell you which variables matter most for predictions:

 ```python
 importance = pd.DataFrame({